Bobby Radcliff

-Bobby Radcliff, (born Robert Radcliff Ewan, September 22, 1951) is an American blues guitarist, singer, songwriter, and painter.
-Radcliff, raised in Bethesda, Maryland, started playing guitar at the early age of 12 and began playing in bands shortly after.
+Bobby Radcliff (born Robert Radcliff Ewan, September 22, 1951) is an American blues guitarist, singer and songwriter.
+Radcliff was raised in Bethesda, Maryland and started playing guitar in his early teens.

-He is known for his position in the band "The Yarbs" (bandleader Chris Pestalozzi) which played cover songs, standards, and originals, crossing many genres, with an emphasis on original compositions and Blues.
+He is known for his work in "The Yarbs", under bandleader Chris Pestalozzi.
+The band played cover songs, standards, and originals, crossing many genres, with an emphasis on original compositions and blues.
 In 1968, Radcliff also joined "The Northside Blues Band", alongside Brett Littlehales (harmonica), Guy Dorsey (keyboard), William Bowman (bass), and Van Holmead (drums).

 Musical inspirations

-Radcliff's inspirations include Butterfield Blues Band (Paul Butterfield, Mike Bloomfield, and Elvin Bishop), but also draw from country guitarist James Burton (from Ricky Nelson's band), Kenneth "Thumbs" Carllile (from Jimmy Dickens band), Don Rich (from Buck Owen's Band), Steve Cropper, Slim Harpo, Howlin' Wolf, Muddy Waters, The Ventures, and many others.
+Radcliff's inspirations include Butterfield Blues Band (Paul Butterfield, Mike Bloomfield, and Elvin Bishop), but also draws from country guitarist James Burton (from Ricky Nelson's band), Kenneth "Thumbs" Carllile (from Jimmy Dickens band), Don Rich (from Buck Owen's Band), Steve Cropper, Slim Harpo, Howlin' Wolf, Muddy Waters, The Ventures, and many others.
 He was also influenced by the Rolling Stones, Eric Clapton, and many other British Blues Bands.
 Radcliff met many blues musicians during this period, such as Freddy King and Buddy Guy (1968).

 Early career and influences

 Radcliff was born in Washington, D.C., United States.
 A seminal moment in Radcliff's musical development came when he attended the Ann Arbor Blues Festival in 1969.
 It was there he saw Magic Sam for the first time.
 This performance inspired Radcliff to form his band – a trio he modeled after Sam's band.
 Radcliff was so inspired by Magic Sam that he soon boarded a bus to Chicago, venturing to meet his newfound guitar idol.
 Radcliff arrived in Chicago only to learn Magic Sam had suffered a major heart attack and was in Cook County Hospital.
 Radcliff sat by his bedside until Sam woke up.
 He explained that he had seen him at the Ann Arbor Festival and Sam was receptive to young Radcliff's pilgrimage to meet him.

 After Sam recovered, he invited Radcliff back to his home at 1513 South Harding Street, in the heart of Chicago's West Side.
-Sam introduced Radcliff to the West Side Chicago Blues scene at such venues as The Alex Club (1815 Roosevelt Road) and the L & A Lounge on Pulaski (where Sam was a part-time bartender when he couldn't get enough work as a musician).
-They also went to The Key Largo where Otis Rush often performed and The Flash Lounge where Sam introduced Radcliff to Eddie Clearwater.
+Sam introduced Radcliff to the West Side Chicago blues scene at such venues as The Alex Club (1815 Roosevelt Road) and the L & A Lounge on Pulaski (where Sam was a part-time bartender when he couldn't get enough work as a musician).
+They also went to The Key Largo where Otis Rush often performed and The Flash Lounge where Sam introduced Radcliff to Eddy Clearwater.

-Some of the other musicians that Sam introduced Radcliff to in Chicago included: Mighty Joe Young (guitar), Ernie Gatewood (who also sometimes played bass for Magic Sam), Otis Rush, Jimmy Dawkins, Mac Thompson (bass), and Letha Jones (pianist Johnny Jones widow) and many other musicians.
+Some of the other musicians that Sam introduced Radcliff to in Chicago include: Mighty Joe Young (guitar), Ernie Gatewood (who also sometimes played bass for Magic Sam), Otis Rush, Jimmy Dawkins, Mac Thompson (bass), Letha Jones (widow of pianist Johnny Jones), and many other musicians.
 Radcliff often witnessed Sam performing with the above-mentioned musicians and many others.